Growing ginger in a pot is super easy! It’s a clever idea if you live in a cool climate or you don’t have enough space to grow in a garden bed.

 Requirements for Growing Ginger in Pot

 The ginger plant requires deep and regular watering as it prefers slightly moist soil.
-However, it should be noted that overwatering and waterlogging may thwart the growth and cause the root rot.
+However, it should be noted that overwatering and waterlogging may thwart the growth and cause root rot.
 Also, watering should be reduced in winter.

-As ginger prefers a warm climate it can’t tolerate drafts and cold temperature; it is advised to keep your ginger plants indoors when the temperature starts to dip below the level of 50 F (10 C).
+As ginger prefers a warm climate it can’t tolerate drafts and cold temperatures; it is advised to keep your ginger plants indoors when the temperature starts to dip below the level of 50 F (10 C).

 Pests and Diseases

-Your ginger roots are going to get ready for harvest within 8-10 months, once the leaves start to become yellow.
+Your ginger roots are going to get ready for harvest within 7-10 months, once the leaves start to become yellow.